Chocolate Peanut Butter Lava Cakes are easy yet impressive! Molten chocolate and peanut butter spill out of this epic gluten free dessert.

 How to Make Chocolate Peanut Butter Lava Cakes

-Start by adding butter or vegan butter and Enjoy Life Semi-Sweet Mini Chips to a medium-sized bowl.
+Start by adding butter or vegan butter and semi-sweet semi chocolate chips (or regular-sized chocolate chips) to a medium-sized bowl.
 Microwave for 30 seconds then stir, and then microwave in 10 second increments until the chocolate is smooth and fully melted.

 Add powdered sugar then stir to combine.